 This post (likely) contains affiliate links, including Amazon Associates links, and I may receive a small commission if you click one.
 This is at no extra cost to you.

-The key to any good trip, is getting the right accommodation.
+El Fenn is a bucket list place to stay, and for good reason.
+The key to any good trip is getting the right accommodation.
 When I visited Marrakech, El Fenn provided just that.
-So I wanted to write a review on El Fenn to describe exactly why it is the perfect stay in Marrakech.
+So here is my review of El Fenn to explain why it is the perfect stay in Marrakech.

-It is not a cheap or budget stay, just to warn, but it is worth it for any special occasion.
+It is not a cheap or budget stay, just to warn you, but it is worth it for any special occasion.

-El Fenn however, is located just on the outskirts of the Medina.
-This was perfect as it meant we could wander in and out exactly as we liked.
-We would spend the morning with some haggling and seeing the sights, then coming back to drop our wares off before wandering back in for some lunch.
+El Fenn, however, is located just on the outskirts of the Medina.
+This was perfect as it means you can wander in and out exactly as you like.
+Spend the morning haggling in the souks and seeing the sights, then come back to drop off your purchases before wandering back in for some lunch.
 Then back for afternoon tea.
-It basically offered all the flexibility on how to spend your day you could ever want.
+It basically offers all the flexibility on how to spend your day that you could ever want.

 Arrival

-Our transfer dropped us at the edge of the Medina.
-No cars are allowed inside, so we had to walk to El Fenn.
-However, it was only a 30 second walk from where we were dropped, down a rather unsuspecting side alley.
+The transfer drops you right at the edge of the Medina.
+No cars are allowed inside, so from there you need to walk to El Fenn.
+However, it is only a 30-second walk from where you are dropped, down a rather unsuspecting side alley.
 It did look a little dubious, and we were unsure we had the right location.
 But subtly is key with El Fenn.

-The door was marked by a small plaque and nothing more.
-We knocked, the door was opened and we arrived into the beautiful interior.
-We were shown into the beautiful central courtyard and greeting with traditional Moroccan mint tea.
+The door is marked by a small plaque and nothing more.
+When you knock, the door opens, and you arrive in the beautiful interior.
+We were shown into the beautiful central courtyard and greeted with traditional Moroccan mint tea.

-The central fountain was bubbly away, there was a fire roaring in the reception and the resident tortoises were ambling around.
-I immediately felt this was a place of tranquility.
+The central fountain was bubbling away, there was a fire roaring in the reception, and the resident tortoises were ambling around.
+I immediately felt this was a place of tranquillity.

 The Courtyards in El Fenn

-Probably my favourite thing about El Fenn, was the many places to relax.
+Probably my favourite thing about El Fenn is the many places to relax.
 As the hotel is made up of interlinking riads, there are plenty of hidden corners.
 But the courtyards were the best place for me.
 Each one had somewhere to sit, relax or simply lie in a hammock.

-Its actually hard to do justice to just how much I enjoyed those moments,buy lying in a peaceful hammock with the sounds of bird noises and call to pray as the only thing disrupting the moment is a memory I will cherish for ever.
+It’s actually hard to do justice to just how much I enjoyed those moments, but lying in a peaceful hammock with the sounds of bird noises and call to prayer as the only thing disrupting the moment is a memory I will cherish forever.

 Rooms

-El Fenn has a no key policy, which seemed a little strange at first.
-But actually I loved it.
-It feel so free and trusting.
+El Fenn has a no-key policy, which seemed a little strange at first.
+But actually, I loved it.
+It feels so free and trusting.
 There really was no issue.

-Each of the rooms are beautifully and individually decorated They are spacious, with huge beds and enormous bath rooms.
-We actually ended up staying in two, due to a mix up with the beds.
-Plus I got a peak into a third.
+Each of the rooms is beautifully and individually decorated.
+They are spacious, with huge beds and enormous bathrooms.
+We actually ended up staying in two, due to a mix-up with the beds.
+Plus, I got a peek into a third.
 So I can safely say they are all beautiful, as well as each being individual.

 Rooftop